 Who can see my prescription?

-They'll also be able to see whether you have nominated more than one dispenser and can check where your prescriptions will be sent to.
+They'll also be able to see whether you have chosen more than 1 dispenser and can check where your prescriptions will be sent to.

 Page last reviewed: 26 April 2019